-Riding a motorcycle is, in general, not as safe as driving a car, truck, or SUV.
+Riding a motorcycle is, in general, more dangerous than driving a car, truck, or SUV.
 This is because motorcycles don’t have safety features like airbags or seatbelts, and riders are more vulnerable in collisions.
 According to the Insurance Information Institute (III), the 2019 national fatality rate for motorcyclists nationally was 58.33 deaths per 100,000 riders.
 That’s approximately 6.2 times the rate for passenger cars and 8.5 times that of light trucks.

 You may be wondering where most of these fatal accidents occur and whether the type of road has a noticeable effect on the risk of a crash.
 Read on to learn whether riding on city streets is safer, or if the highway is less risky.